Japan faces twin threats of power shortage, drought amid heatwave

 The capital is now battling its most severe heatwave for the month of June since records began in 1875, after the early end to the rainy season.

-The mercury hit 35.4 deg C in central Tokyo on Wednesday, topping the 35 deg C mark for five days in a row, and is forecast to reach 36 deg C on Thursday.
+The mercury hit 35.4 deg C in central Tokyo yesterday, topping the 35 deg C mark for five days in a row, and is forecast to reach 36 deg C today.

-A report by TBS News on Wednesday said that the power crunch will ease by the middle of next month, with the planned restart of 15 thermal power plants following scheduled repairs and checks this month.
+A TBS News report yesterday said the power crunch will ease by the middle of next month, with the planned restart of 15 thermal power plants following scheduled repairs and checks this month.

 Prime Minister Fumio Kishida, who is currently in Europe, on Tuesday called for the "maximum use" of nuclear power so long as safety can be assured, vowing to "work steadily to speed up reviews" to restart reactors that are offline.

-Still, Japan is expected to get some respite from the summer heat next week due to a temporary rain front, the Japan Meteorological Agency said.
+Still, Japan is expected to get some respite from the summer heat next week due to a temporary rain front, said the Japan Meteorological Agency.

 But it remains to be seen how far the rain front will go to ease the spectre of a drought in western Japan.